AverinLV/pastestorage/README.md

 ![](https://github.com/AverinLV/pastestorage/actions/workflows/github-ci.yml/badge.svg)
 [![LinkedIn][linkedin-shield]][linkedin-url]
-# About
+# Pastestorage API
 This project is a sample REST API backend for a pastebin-like service.
-I've developed it only for self-educational reasons.
+It was developed only for self-educational reasons.
 With this service, you can upload chunks of text and get a short link to share with others.

 When uploading, you can set a time limit for when the paste will be available from the link.
 You can also choose the access limitation as public or unlisted.